Enforcing a judgment

 What additional information on the defendant do you need from me?

 The more information you can provide the better the chances of successful enforcement.
 If you can, provide details of the following:- what the debt relates to, any additional addresses, phone numbers, places of work, vehicle details, asset details and any other information that may assist enforcement.
-Read more about this in our article.

 My judgment or order is fairly old, can I still use the High Court for enforcement?

 We can enforce Judgments or Orders up to 6 years of age.
-Read more about this in our article.

 Does my County Court Judgment (CCJ) or Order become a High Court Judgment?